 Learn how to secure your materials and labor and plan the logistics of your resources to move forward with the scope of work you have laid out.

 When it comes to multi-site programs and projects, creating a detailed scope of work presents many challenges.
-The end goal might be the same across all sites, but the conditions of each individual site’s assets and the resources that are available may be drastically different.
-This creates the need to survey each site.
-When discussing surveys with a client, they may try to forgo the survey since it will add more time to the project and won’t fit into their project timeline.
-But understanding what the client has at each site and what they need to complete a project is critical to creating an accurate scope of work.
+The end goal might be the same across all sites, but the conditions of each site’s assets and resources available may be drastically different.
+That creates the need to survey each site.
+Clients may try to forgo the survey since it will add more time to the project and won’t fit into their project timeline, but understanding what the client has at each site and what they need to complete a project is critical to creating an accurate scope of work.
 Without surveying and assessing each site, unexpected issues may arise in the middle of a project which could be devastating to the client’s timeline and budget.
 This topic will help you understand why surveying is so important when it comes to creating accurate multi-site program/project scopes of work.
-We will cover the importance of figuring out what it is the client has at their sites, what they need to complete the project the way they want it done and how to secure the necessary resources to finish the project.
+This topic will cover the importance of figuring out what the client has at their sites, what they need to complete the project the way they want it done, and how to secure the necessary resources to finish the project.
 The material will also cover how to secure your materials and labor, plan the logistics of your resources, and package everything together in a way that keeps the client engaged and wanting to move forward with the scope of work you have laid out.
-When proper surveying and project management come together, you will be able to help the client see obstacles they would not have been aware of and help them save time and money on their project in the long run as a result.
+When proper surveying and project management come together, you will help the client see obstacles they would not have been aware of and help them save time and money on their project in the long run.

 • You will be able to define the scope of the program/project with greater accuracy.